lando-cal/tech-notes/nfs.md

 # OS X Tips and Tricks
 ## Create persistent NFS mount in OS X 10.8
 This is not bulletproof.
 Modern OS X 10.9+ version are switching away from NFS to CIFS.
+The NFS client on OS X is pretty weak.
+For instance it might crash your machine if the share has 0 bytes free but is mounted RW.
+Use at your own risk.

 ```
 sudo mkdir /mnt # OS X doesn't like you playing with /Volumes, it may delete your dirs